All-Cash Offer: Guide for Buyers and Sellers

 If your cash buyer still opts to get an inspection during due diligence, the process will typically be a lot less taxing on the seller.
 The buyer won’t be obtaining an inspection to satisfy any mortgage requirements, and they likely won’t be using it to nickel-and-dime you.

-Finally, the buyer probably won’t need to utilize the home sale contingency (a contingency that lets the buyer back out if their current home doesn’t sell within a specified timeframe) because an investor’s purchase isn’t dependent on the sale of another property.
+Finally, the buyer probably won’t need to use the home sale contingency (a contingency that lets the buyer back out if their current home doesn’t sell within a specified timeframe) because an investor’s purchase isn’t dependent on the sale of another property.

 Pro: Faster and more flexible closing